Dog429436/math_parser/README.md

 - Evaluates postfix expressions
 - Dynamic memory management for arrays

-## prerequisites:
+## Prerequisites
- - gcc compiler/ visual stuido / code
+- GCC compiler, Visual Studio, or Visual Studio Code

 ## Installation
 To build and run the Math Parser, follow these steps: